MackenzieDobson/MackenzieDobson.github.io/_pages/about.md

 - Bipartisan Campaigning and Effectiveness: In “Bipartisan Campaigners Become Bipartisan Legislators and Effective Lawmakers” (with Craig Volden and Alan E. Wiseman), we demonstrate that candidates who campaign on bipartisan commitments follow through and become effective lawmakers.

 As a member of the State Legislative Bill Text Team with the Center for Effective Lawmaking, I am involved in collecting bill introductions from 1987 to 2024.
-Using large language models, we aim to create issue-specific state legislative effectiveness scores for over 80,300 observations.
+Using large language models, we aim to create issue-specific state legislative effectiveness scores for over 80,300 legislator-term specific observations.